Registering to Vote FAQ’s

 Can you change your vote if you voted early?

-Some states allow you to do this.
+A few states allow you to do this.
 Please check with your local elections office to determine the rules in your state.

+I won't be around on Election Day.
 How do I obtain an absentee ballot?

 I won't be around on Election Day.
 How can I get an absentee ballot?